Dr. Martin Luther King Jr. Birth Home in Atlanta

 There’s no missing the Mercedes-Benz Stadium, which replaced the Georgia Dome as the home of the Atlanta Falcons while also welcoming the Atlanta United soccer team.
 It features local restaurants as concessions and has a retractable roof.

 Explore the city’s food history with Atlanta Food Walks.
-It starts at Paschal's Restaurant, where civil rights leaders dined while planning protests, and ends at the Sweet Auburn Curb Market, once a segregated market.
+It starts at Paschal's Restaurant, where civil rights leaders dined while planning protests, and ends at The Municipal Market, once a segregated market that is now home to some of the most popular eateries in the city.

 Speaking of Sweet Auburn, the historic neighborhood is where Martin Luther King, Jr. grew up and later worked at Historic Ebenezer Baptist Church.
 Visit the Martin Luther King, Jr. National Historical Park to learn more about his life before paying your respects at The King Center, where both King and wife Coretta are entombed.